by Sarah Grossbart | Sun., Nov. 24, 2019 3:00 AM

 Russell Wilson set the bar high.

-Using a football as life metaphor, the Super Bowl champion shared how welcoming daughter Sienna Princess Wilson last April (Ciara also has 4-year-old old Future Zahir Wilburn with former rapper fiancé Future) has given him even more drive to score.
-"I don't just play for my family that I've had before, but also my new family," he told the Seattle Post-Intelligencer last summer.
+Using a football as life metaphor, the Super Bowl champion shared how welcoming daughter Sienna Princess Wilson in 2017 (Ciara also has 5-year-old old Future Zahir Wilburn with former rapper fiancé Future) has given him even more drive to score.
+"I don't just play for my family that I've had before, but also my new family," he told the Seattle Post-Intelligencer in 2017.
 "Just playing for the little ones, playing for Ciara too and playing for my teammates and trying to do everything that I can to be the best that I possibly can be.
 I'm truly grateful every day to get to come home and it puts a smile on my face every time."

 He, in turn, has made it his mission to keep his wife grinning.
 "To share a special moment and a lifetime with somebody that you truly love and really cares about you is amazing," he told E!
-News of the "Level Up" singer, who will no doubt mark her 33rd birthday today with a sweet surprise from her husband and a gushing Instagram post that puts most other guys to shame.
+News of the "Level Up" singer, who he'll no doubt be cheering on as she hosts the 2019 American Music Awards later tonight.

 The 2012 Rookie of the Year "is behind and supportive of Ciara in so many ways," an insider tells E!
 News.
 "Their connection is unbreakable.
 He is very into God and believes they were destined for each other."